DianaAkolzina/demoverite/README.md

   - At startup the server synthesises hourly weather for every building between `WEATHER_BACKFILL_START` and `WEATHER_BACKFILL_END` (defaults: 2024‑09‑01 → 2024‑10‑31), writing the results to both `CSVex_s3/weather_buildings/` and `data/weather_buildings/`.
 Existing caches are reused, missing hours are regenerated, and buildings without coordinates fall back to Manchester defaults.

 2. **Local telemetry mirror**
   - Device CSVs live in `CSVex_s3/`.
-When AWS variables are supplied, `scripts/dev_controls.sh sync-s3` mirrors production S3 into this directory; otherwise, the bundled CSVs keep dashboards functional in offline mode.
+When AWS variables are supplied, `npm run sync:s3` mirrors production S3 into this directory; otherwise, the bundled CSVs keep dashboards functional in offline mode.
    - Device IDs are normalised so scope selections (building/floor/zone) consistently locate the correct telemetry file.

 3. **Agent workflow**